jasonp000/angry-umbrella/1-one-awesome-astronaut/readme.md

 #### Task 2: Add an output variable to your `main.cf`

-The IP address of our instance is not known until it is built, and we don't want to have to manually look it up every time we build a machine.
+The IP address of our instance is not known until the instance is built, and we don't want to have to manually look it up every time we build a machine.
 Our solution is to tell terraform to output the value after building our new instance.

 Add the following to the end of your `main.tf` file to create an ip address output value.